After a long winter, we’re all excited for warm weather!

 Many sayings about spring and summer aren’t just about the seasons.
 They have lots of other meanings and can be used in everyday life!

-Get ready for beautiful spring days, lazy summer afternoons and summer rain showers with these spring and summer English sayings.
+In the meantime, get ready for beautiful spring days, lazy summer afternoons and summer rain showers with these spring and summer English sayings.

 33 Useful English Sayings Inspired by Spring and Summer